SamuelRHirst/SamuelRHirst/README.md

 ## 💻 Experience

-I've been building and applying bioinformatics pipelines since 2018 to investigate key questions in **genomics**, **ecology**, and **biostatistics**.
+I've been building and applying bioinformatics pipelines since 2018 to investigate key questions in **genomics** and **ecology**.
 Much of my work bridges field biology with computational science, integrating multi-omic datasets in natural populations to study evolutionary processes in non-model organisms.

 ## 📂 Repositories